 LB: -0.21% (Y), -0.28%(U), -0.33%(V), 101%(EncTime), 100% (DecTime)

+In v2 version, full results of test4.3a are provided.

 Introduction

 In ECM2.0, signs of some transform coefficient levels are encoded using a system of prediction.
 A sign that has been predicted is no longer equiprobable (EP) signaled in the bitstream, but is replaced by a “residue” (signaled using an associated CABAC context) which indicates if the prediction was correct or not.
 In ECM2.0, at most the first M (which is set to 8) non-zero coefficients in the raster-scan order of the top-left 4x4 area of a TB are selected for the sign prediction.